open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

     - `max_elapsed_time` (default = 300s): The maximum amount of time spent trying to send a batch; ignored if `enabled` is `false`

+## TLS

+The exporter supports TLS.
+To enable TLS, you need to specify the `secure=true` query parameter in the `endpoint` URL or use the `https` scheme.

 ## Example

 This example shows how to configure the exporter to send data to a ClickHouse server.